mortii/anki-morphs/docs/src/user_guide/setup/settings/note-filter.md

 ## Morph Priority

 The calculated difficulty of the card, and as a result, the sorting of the card, depends on the [priority](../prioritizing.md) you give the morphs.
-You can either set the priorities to be `Collection frequency` (how often the morphs occur in your card collection), or you could use a [custom .csv file](../prioritizing.md#frequencycsv) that specifies the priorities of the morphs.
+You can either set the priorities to be `Collection frequency` ( how often the morphs occur in your card collection), or you could use a [custom .csv file](../prioritizing.md#frequencycsv) that specifies the priorities of the morphs.

 AnkiMorphs automatically finds .csv files placed in [[anki profile folder](../../glossary.md#profile-folder)]`/frequency-files/`.

+> **Note:** using 'Collection frequency' is not recommended because it is more volatile; if you make any changes to your
+> cards (delete, suspend, move, etc), then that might cause a cascade if sorting changes.

 ## Read & Modify